-After capturing Memel (present-day Klaipeda in Lithuania) early in July 1757 and securing the town as a place of arms and magazine, the Russian army under Apraxin proceeded to the invasion of East Prussia.
-Field-Marshal Lehwaldt, commanding the Prussian army, was ordered to oppose this invasion and to march towards the Russian army.
+After capturing Memel (present-day Klaipeda/Lithuania) early in July 1757 and securing the town as a place of arms and magazine, the Russian army under Apraxin proceeded to the invasion of East Prussia.
+Field-Marshall Lehwaldt, commanding the Prussian army, was ordered to oppose this invasion and to march towards the Russian army.

-On August 29, Lehwaldt left his camp at Wehlau (present-day Znamensk in the Kaliningrad Oblast) and advanced to attack the Russians who had crossed the Pregel (present-day Pregolya River) and had encamped at Gross-Jägesdorf.
+On August 29, Lehwaldt left his camp at Wehlau (present-day Znamensk) and advanced to attack the Russians who had crossed the Pregel (present-day Pregolya River) and had encamped at Gross-Jägesdorf (present-day Motornoje).
 The Prussians too crossed the Pregel and Lehwaldt took up his camp behind a thick wood between Ranglack (unidentified location) and Pushsdorf (present-day Pushkarevo).
 At his camp, Lehwaldt had 22 bns and 50 sqns for a total of 16,500 foot and 8,200 horse; with 35 battalion guns and 20 heavy pieces.

 Lehwaldt resolved to attack the Russian left flank which appeared to be the weakest.
-In fact, the ground upon the Russian right flank at Weinoten was very difficult, on account of several old ponds, between which there was no other passage than the narrow dykes by which they were divided.
+In fact, the ground upon the Russian right flank at Weynothen (present-day Schljusnoje) was very difficult, on account of several old ponds, between which there was no other passage than the narrow dykes by which they were divided.

-Immediately after the Prussian troops had passed the Pregel, the Russian army encamped in a very irregular line to the east of Gross-Jägersdorf, north of the not very dense wood of Norkitten (present-day Mezdurechye) and south of the Pregel River.
-The cavalry of their right wing was posted in front of Weinoten and extended to Mischullen; the right wing of the infantry had their flanks at Weinoten and extended from there through the wood to Schlossberg, with the left to the rivulet of Auxina where the banks were steep and difficult of access.
-The cavalry of the left wing and the swarm of their light horse were drawn up between Sitterfeldt and the wood of Norkitten.
+Immediately after the Prussian troops had passed the Pregel, the Russian army encamped in a very irregular line to the east of Gross-Jägersdorf, north of the Norkitten Woods (present-day Mezdurechye) and south of the Pregel River.
+The cavalry of their right wing was posted in front of Weynothen and extended to Mischullen (unidentified location); the right wing of the infantry had their flanks at Weynothen and extended from there through the wood to the Schlossberg, with the left to the rivulet of Auxina where the banks were steep and difficult of access.
+The cavalry of the left wing and the swarm of their light horse were drawn up between Sitterfeldt and the Norkitten Woods.

 Description of Events